mrtyormaa/decimal-to-roman-numerals/production.md

 - Support multiple languages in error messages and documentation to cater to a global audience.
 - The documentation and the error messages should be translated.
     - This can be achieved by various libraries.
-There is no standard library by Go, but there are many open-source alternatives.
+There is no standard library by Go, but there are many open-source alternatives. `github.com/nicksnyder/go-i18n/v2/i18n`

 ## 6. Security - TODO
-This is not a requirement, but it can be useful if we want to make the service accessible via authorization for monetization.
+Authentication is not a requirement, but it can be useful if we want to make the service accessible via authorization for monetization.
 - Implement HTTPS to encrypt data in transit.
 - Use API keys or OAuth for authentication to restrict access to authorized users.
 - Protect against common web vulnerabilities (e.g., SQL injection, XSS) using security best practices and frameworks.
+SQL injection is not an issue for the project at the moment, as we don't have any sql databases.
+But this might change in the future.
-    - The project tries to have a very naive implementation for these.
+    - The project tries to have a very naive implementation to handle XSS.
 It is not enough for production quality.
-We should use standard frameworks for this.
+We need to test this more and we should use standard frameworks for this, if possible.

 Below are some approaches to achieve this.
 | **Strategy**             | **Description**                                            | **Libraries/Tools**                                                 |